Brian Platt

-Early life and education
+Education and early career

-He was raised in Mountain Lakes, New Jersey.
-He attended Mountain Lakes High School and Emory University, where he competed in track and field.
-Work experience included management consulting with McKinsey & Company, and kindergarten teacher with Teach For America.
+Raised in Mountain Lakes, New Jersey, where graduated from Mountain Lakes High School.
+He earned his Bachelor of Arts Degree in philosophy at Emory University, where he competed in track and field.
+Platt earned his Master of Public Administration Degree at Columbia University.

-Platt earned his Master of Public Administration Degree at Columbia University and a Bachelor of Arts Degree in philosophy at Emory University.
+His work experience includes management consulting with McKinsey & Company and as a kindergarten teacher with Teach For America.

-Career
+Administrator of Jersey City

-Platt worked for the city of Jersey City, New Jersey, as the city's first Chief Innovation Officer and established the City's Office of Innovation in 2015.
-He was later promoted to Business Administrator, the city's top non-elected administrative post.
+A protege of Mayor Steve Fulop, Platt served as City Administrator for Jersey City, New Jersey from 2018-2020.
+He had served as city's first Chief Innovation Officer and established the city's Office of Innovation in 2015.